nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 ## 6. Trust

-Trust of credential issuers (e.g. `did:example:education-accredetor` issuing `EducationalInstitutionCredential`) SHOULD be defined by the presentation definition.
+Trust of credential issuers (e.g. `did:example:education-accreditor` issuing `EducationalInstitutionCredential`) SHOULD be defined by the presentation definition.
 In this case, there should be 2 constraints: one for the type and one for the issuer:

 ``json